 Recent polls show that support for legalization is declining.
 However, those polls haven’t lasted long enough to be the norm, compared to the increasing support for cannabis ligalization over the years.
 For instance, a poll commissioned by the New Zealand Drug Foundation (NZDF) found that public support for cannabis legalisation soared in 2018 to 2019.
 The poll found 35 percent of New Zealanders want marijuana to be legalised and 32 percent support decriminalisation.
 Up to 67 percent of the 943 eligible voters polled support personal possession; 61 percent support the personal growing of cannabis.
 Support for decriminalising or legalising marijuana for pain relief has increased from 78 percent last year to 87 percent this year.

 Further breakdown of the statistics show increasing support from voters in all parties:

 - National Party voters’ support has increased by up to 11 percent;

 - Labour voters’ support has increased by up to 6 per cent;

 - NZ First voters’ support has increased by up to 7 per cent;

 - Greens voters’ support has increased by 14 per cent.

-Although the Colmar Brunton poll shows a closer decision, the increase in support over the years is undeniable.
+Although the most recent Colmar Brunton poll shows a decline in support, the increase in support over the years is undeniable.
 The NZDF (New Zealand Defence Force) executive director, Ross Bell, says that support for both cannabis decriminalization and legalisation has continued to grow, which shows that people are ready to vote for the cannabis referendum to be held on or before the 2020 election

 2. It will reduce the crime rate: